airgead73/boilerplate-parcel-bootstrap/README.md

-# Boilerplate for web apps using parcel
+# Boilerplate for web apps using parcel and bootstrap